convo-lang/convo-lang/docs/convo-db.md

 A base adapter that simplifies building new adapters.

-Use this when you want to implement a custom backend while reusing the shared traversal, permissions, validation, command execution, streaming, and embedding behavior.
+Use this when you want to implement a custom backend while reusing the shared traversal, permissions, validation, command execution, streaming, auth manager, and embedding behavior.

 Best for: